30 Reasons Why Women "Give a Child Up" for Adoption

 Thanks to medical advances, doctors can detect a baby’s medical and special needs in utero more quickly than ever before.
 Finding out her baby has these special needs is hard for any pregnant woman, but if a woman knows that she cannot provide the extra financial and practical support that her baby’s special needs require, she may pursue adoption in order to find parents for her baby that can.
-There are many adoption agencies that specifically work with birth mothers in this situation; there is always the perfect family out there for every baby.
-Special needs adoption lets a birth mother know that her child is receiving the care and support he or she needs to live a happy, healthy life of success.
+There are many adoption agencies that specifically work with prospective birth mothers in this situation; there is always the perfect family out there for every baby.
+Special needs adoption lets a prospective birth mother know that her child is receiving the care and support he or she needs to live a happy, healthy life of success.

 12. She wants her baby to be raised in a two-parent home.

 One of the reasons women give children up for adoption is because they’re not in a stable relationship with their baby’s father or don’t know who their baby’s father is.
 Instead of raising her baby on her own as a single mother, an expectant mother knows that she wants him or her to have a stable, two-parent home full of support.

 13. She doesn’t have a good relationship with her baby’s father and doesn’t want to be forever connected to him.

 Choosing to raise a child is not just a commitment to becoming a parent; in many cases, it’s also a commitment to a relationship and connection with a baby’s father.
 Unless a woman wants to and is prepared to be a single mother to her baby, she will need the help of her baby’s father, either practically or financially.
 Women who don’t have a good relationship with their baby’s father likely don’t want this permanent connection to keep him in their lives — or even the emotional connection of raising his child.
 So, instead, they may choose adoption.